 It’s really a farce.
 What began as a joke of leaving duck decoys in the fountain back in the 1930s has become the iconic event at this hotel.
 The ducks are paraded daily from the elevator, after leaving their Duck Palace on the roof, to the fountain where they swim the day away until they’re paraded back to the elevator and up to the roof for the night.

 Our stay in Havana, Cuba at the La Casa de Concordia was special in many ways.

-Our party of four had the entire three bedroom building to ourselves.
-The structure was wonderful and we really felt like we were staying in Cuba instead of just in a fancy hotel.
+Our party of four had the entire three-bedroom building to ourselves.
+The structure was beautiful, and we really felt like we were staying in Cuba instead of just in a fancy hotel.

 What made this stay so memorable was the hospitality of our hosts, Nelly and Alejandro.
 They took good care of us and between our limited Spanish and their limited English, we managed to navigate several snags during our stay (like getting a taxi or having a shirt laundered).
 We spent Sharon’s birthday there and I’ll always remember the staff coming into the breakfast room to sing Sharon an unforgettable version of Happy Birthday:

 Happy baby to you!